Observe (collective): Exhibitions and festivals

 In 2014, Observe was a Featured Collective at the Miami Street Photography Festival, and Chris Farling and Danielle Houghton were part of the jury for its competition.

 From 12 June to 26 July 2015, Observe held its first group exhibition at the Staedtische Galerie in Iserlohn, Germany.
 The exhibition was linked to an international contest, themed Under Construction.

 Two years later, the same gallery organised its first international street photography festival in collaboration with Observe, Observations 2017.
-The festival took place from 14–23 July and included various exhibitions at seven separate locations in Iserlohn.
+The festival took place from 14 to 23 July and included various exhibitions at seven separate locations in Iserlohn.
 One of the exhibitions included the finalists of the 2017 Down by the River Competition, while another included the work of Observe members.

 In August 2017, Observe's Jason Reed, Nick Turpin from In-Public, and Hoxton Mini Press organised Street London, a street photography symposium in London.
 The festival included talks by Siegfried Hansen, David Gibson and Dougie Wallace.

 In September 2019, Observe was a featured collective at the Aussie Street Photography Festival in Sydney, Australia.
 In addition to a dedicated exhibition, four members of Observe (Danielle Houghton, Guille Ibanez, Kirstin van den Eede and Tom Young) acted as judges for the open call competition.